JohnEdwa/RTAutoSprintExtended/Readme.md

 # RT AutoSprint Extended 2 | Game ver.
-1.2.1.0
+1.2.3.1

 ## [**For custom survivor/skill support, see RTAutoSprintAddon.**](https://thunderstore.io/package/JohnEdwa/RTAutoSprintAddon/)

 ### Latest changes

-`2.1.1`
+`2.1.2`

-* Fixed for the DLC patch release - implemented Railgunner and Void thing.
+* Quick fix for patch 1.2.3.1
-* Removed R2API requirement (and console commands)
-* [known issue] Disabling FOV change while sprinting not implemented.
-Anyone knows where it's done, do tell.
-* 2.1.1 - Added the dependency for HookGenPatcher.

 # Description

 Removes the need to manually sprint, instead always sprint when the base game would allow you to.
 Hold sprint to walk and cancel skills like flamethrower.
-To supplement that, the sprinting crosshair and speedlines are removed, and the FOV and FOV sprint expanding can be edited.
+To supplement that, the sprinting crosshair and speedlines are removed, and the FOV and ~~FOV sprint expanding can be edited.~~

 Kudos to Relocity and Thrawnarch for creating the original mod, and Rein, Harb, ThinkInvisible, Twiner son of Twine, and Aaron (among others) from the modding Discord for help.